stanford-ppl/spatial-doc/docs/site/tutorial/helloworld.rst

 Currently, you should edit and place apps inside of your `spatial-lang/apps/src/` directory.
 Copy-paste the above template into a new file in this directory and you are ready to compile.

-For information on how to compile your app to a specific target, see the :targets:`targets <../targets>` page.
+For information on how to compile your app to a specific target, see the `targets <../targets.rst>`_ page.
 We recommend beginnig with either the Scala or VCS backends.